August 6th, 2020

 What causes breakouts under mask or “Maskne”?

-"Maskne" is mainly acne mechanic; it is usually caused by friction, rubbing, and occlusion of the skin by wearing a face mask.
+"Maskne" is mainly acne mechanic; it is usually caused by friction, rubbing, and occlusion of the skin by wearing a mask.
 Any friction and irritation can push bacteria into the skin, creating micro-tears which allow easier entry for bacteria and dirt.
 It can then lead to inflammation which then drives the acne process.

-In addition to that, face mask can trap humidity, dirt, oil, and sweat which is why you are getting those annoying breakouts where the mask sits — the bridge of the nose, chin, and cheeks.
+In addition to that, mask can trap humidity, dirt, oil, and sweat which is why you are getting those annoying breakouts where the mask sits — the bridge of the nose, chin, and cheeks.
 They might also take the form of whiteheads, blackheads if oxidised by air.

-Here are 4 products to help you prevent or treat these annoying breakouts caused by wearing face masks.
+Here are 4 products to help you prevent or treat these annoying breakouts caused by wearing masks.

 1. Clean your face with anti-bacterial face wash

-To reduce the number of acne-causing bacteria on your skin, you should wash your face with an anti-bacterial face wash before and after wearing a face mask.
+To reduce the number of acne-causing bacteria on your skin, you should wash your face with an anti-bacterial face wash before and after wearing a mask.
 We suggest using a face wash with natural anti-bacterial ingredients as opposed to medicated products such as Benzoyl Peroxide because they can cause further irritation to the skin under a mask.

 Check out Medik8 Clarifying Foam.
 It is a gentle oil-free blemish cleanser with Tea Tree Oil which is a natural powerful anti-bacterial.
 It also has Niacinamide, AHA (L-Mandelic Acid) and BHA (Salicylic Acid) which are clinically proven to decongest pores and fight acne-causing bacteria.
 This Clarifying Foam leaves your skin feeling instantly clean, refreshed and gently hydrated.